ZeroDumb/ethics-journal/src/content/tools/index-1.md

    Every function and feature is documented with both technical and ethical considerations.

 Remember: These tools are for educational and ethical use only.
 I do not condone malicious use, and every tool is built with defensive research and educational purposes in mind.

+I am still building and learning, if you like them great, if you don't, that's great too.
+They are mine, they may suck a little, but I built them.

+Thanks,

 ---